saininav/meta-zephyr/README.txt

 Git can be configured to send mails appropriately when using git send-email:

 $ git config --local sendemail.to yocto@lists.yoctoproject.org
-$ git config --local format.subjectPrefix meta-zephy][PATCH
+$ git config --local format.subjectPrefix meta-zephyr][PATCH